 Coffee, the real breakfast of champions, is the elixir of life.
-This little witches brew of energy, alertness, and fat burning caffeine is powering the world in more ways than one.
+This little witches’ brew of energy, alertness, and fat burning caffeine is powering the world in more ways than one.
 Right after oil, It’s the second most valuable commodity exported by developing countries.
 64% of Americans drink coffee, and the average coffee drinker is consuming 3.5 cups of coffee a day.
 These are rookie numbers in the coffee biz.
 America ranks a pitiful 25th in consumption per person worldwide.
-But, what we are interested in today, is DIY coffee.
+However, with a daily Starbucks habit costing you $3.25 per day you’re spending over $1,100 on coffee.
+Instead of blowing cash, we want to teach you how to make a great cup of joe at home using our DIY coffee methods.

 - Keurig Coffee